 Rotterdam has tons of other plans for new and epic buildings and there’s still plenty in the city to discover.

-The bronze statue was intended to show Santa holding a festive bell and a Christmas tree, but the artist that made it; Paul McCarthy, did it a bit different.
+The bronze statue was intended to show Santa holding a festive bell and a Christmas tree, but the artist that made it, Paul McCarthy, did it a bit differently.

-After some moaning by Rotterdammers about the costs, the sexually active gnome was adopted and loved by the city.
+After some moaning by Rotterdammers about the costs, the sexually active gnome became adopted and loved by the city.

 Have you been to Rotterdam yet?
 What do you love the most about the city?
 Let us know in the comments!

 Editor’s Note: This article was originally published in January 2018, and was fully updated in March 2022 for your reading pleasure.